Scramjets riding the supersonic wave

 The X-51 programme, a consortium comprising Boeing and Pratt & Whitney Rocketdyne, was tasked by AFRL and the Defense Advanced Research Projects Agency (DARPA) to demonstrate a scalable, robust endothermic hydrocarbon-fueled scramjet propulsion system.

-The scramjet flight text vehicle, designated X-51 on September 27 2005, underwent ground tests of the engine and vehicle, which were completed in 2006, followed by wind tunnel testing in July 2006, with a first captive flight conducted in December 2009.
+The scramjet flight test vehicle, designated X-51 on 27 September 2005, underwent ground tests of the engine and vehicle, which were completed in 2006, followed by wind tunnel testing in July 2006, with a first captive flight conducted in December 2009.

 The X-51 is carried to 50,000ft by a B-52 Stratofortress and then released over the Pacific Ocean.
 The craft is propelled by a solid rocket booster until it reaches Mach 4.5 before the SJY61 scramjet engine is initiated, launching the craft towards speeds up to Mach 6.